-What You’ll Need
+What You’ll Need:

 - 1 bottle cork

-Cut off two strands of wire, one about two feet and the other just an inch or two longer.
+Step 1: Using the wire cutters cut off two strands of wire, one about two feet and the other just an inch or two longer.

-Only on the longer of the two strands, carefully pull the large silver bead through, on top of the blue beads already strung on.
+Step 4: Only on the longer of the two strands, carefully pull the large silver bead through, on top of the blue beads already strung on.

 Wasn’t that easy?
-Check out our other projects on our main Potter DIY page!
+Check out our other projects on our main Potter DIY page.